identw/werf/docs/pages/configuration/stapel_image/git_directive.md

   to: /src/phantomjs
 ```

-## Motivation for git mappings
+## Why use git mappings?

 The main idea is to bring git history into the build process.

 ### Patching instead of copying

-Most commits in the real application repository relate to updating the code of the application itself.
-In this case, if the compilation is not required, assembling a new image shall be nothing more than applying patches to the files in the previous image.
+Most commits in the real application repository are about updating the code of the application itself.
+In this case, if the compilation is not required, assembling a new image boils down to applying patches to the files in the previous one.

 ### Remote repositories

-Building an application image may depend on source files in other repositories. werf provides the ability to add files from remote repositories too. werf can detect changes in local repositories and remote repositories.
+Building an application image may depend on source files in other repositories. werf can add files from remote repositories as well as to detect changes in local and remote repositories.

 ## Syntax of a git mapping

 The _git mapping_ configuration for a local repository has the following parameters:

-- `add` — the path to a directory or file whose contents must be copied to the image.
-The path is specified relative to the repository root, and the path is absolute (i.e., it must start with `/`).
-This parameter is optional, the content of the entire repository is transferred by default, i.e., an empty `add` is equal to `add: /`;
+- `add` — the path to a directory or a file whose contents are to be copied to the image.
+The path relates to the repository root and is absolute (i.e., it must start with `/`).
+This parameter is optional, contents of the entire repository are transferred by default, i.e., an empty `add` equals to `add: /`;
-- `to` — the path in the image, where the content specified with `add` will be copied;
+- `to` — the path in the image where the content specified with `add` will be copied;
 - `owner` — the name or uid of the owner of the copied files;
 - `group` — the name or gid of the group of the owner;
-- `excludePaths` — a set of masks to ignore the files or directories during recursive copying.
+- `excludePaths` — a set of masks to exlude files or directories during recursive copying.
 Paths in masks are specified relative to add;
-- `includePaths` — a set of masks to include the files or directories during recursive copying.
+- `includePaths` — a set of masks to include files or directories during recursive copying.
 Paths in masks are specified relative to add;
-- `stageDependencies` — a set of masks to detect changes that lead to the user stages rebuilds.
-This is reviewed in detail in the [Running assembly instructions]({{ site.baseurl }}/documentation/configuration/stapel_image/assembly_instructions.html) reference.
+- `stageDependencies` — a set of file and folder masks to define the dependence of user-stage rebuilds on their changes.
+The detailed description available in the [Running assembly instructions]({{ site.baseurl }}/documentation/configuration/stapel_image/assembly_instructions.html).

 The _git mapping_ configuration for a remote repository has some additional parameters:
 - `url` — remote repository address;
-- `branch`, `tag`, `commit` — a name of branch, tag or commit hash that will be used.
+- `branch`, `tag`, `commit` — name of a branch, tag or commit hash that will be used.
 If these parameters are not specified, the master branch is used.

-## Uses of git mappings
+## Using git mappings

-### Copying of directories
+### Copying directories

-The `add` parameter specifies a path in a repository, from which all files must be recursively retrieved and added to the image with the `to` path; if the parameter is not specified, then the default path — `/` is used, i.e., the entire repository is transferred.
+The `add` parameter specifies the path in a repository, starting with which all files must be recursively retrieved and added to the image at the `to` path; if the parameter is not specified, then the default path (`/`) is used, i.e., the entire repository is transferred.
 For example:

 ```yaml